 How Much Energy is on my Plate?

-This activity addresses the Energy Awareness Principle by leading students through a sequence of activities that highlight the embodied energy that is necessary to produce various types of food.
+This activity addresses leads students through a sequence of activities that highlight the embodied energy that is necessary to produce various types of food.

 This activity can be used in many types of courses, from high school through college level.
 The topic of the energy requirements of food production could fit into a course on energy, environmental science, policy, or human health.
 The activity contains several parts which can be used in combination or separately.